kostyakunak/coach-trainer-landing-page/PORTFOLIO_EN.md

-# 🚀 Coach Landing Page - Portfolio Project
+# 🚀 Coach Landing Page - Technical Documentation

 > **Live Demo:** [https://coachlandingpage.netlify.app](https://coachlandingpage.netlify.app)
 > *This is a copy of a real client order that I use as a portfolio*